-West Michigan farmers and food processors have created a $1.5 billion agri-food industry, propelling the region to the top 25 percent of similar regions nationwide.
+West Michigan farmers and food processors have created a $1.5 billion agri-food industry, propelling the region to the top 25 percent of similar regions nationwide, according to the Right Place, West Michigan's economic development organization.
 Learn how abundant fresh water, a diverse supply chain, a skilled labor force, an integrated logistics system and a strong entrepreneurial spirit feed a healthy agri-food industry – and help West Michigan feed the world.

 West Michigan has what it takes to feed the agri-food industry